yamsab/picow/README.md

 The project was successful and can be extended with additional sensors or functionality.
 Future improvements could include adding a web interface for easier monitoring and control.

-Note(For security reason Adafruit IO Key has been chenged due to public view in github)
+Note(For security reason Adafruit IO Key has been chenged due to public view in github.)